Nathan Mandsager (Chairman)

 Gary Holmes is an attorney with a New Hampshire practice focused on the areas of estate planning, asset protection, and charitable planning.

 Born and raised in Leominster, MA, Gary attended Boston University, where he earned a B.A. in Political Science and his J.D.
 He was admitted to the New Hampshire Bar and the Federal District Court for New Hampshire in 1971 and to the First Circuit Court of Appeals in 1974.
-He is a Fellow in the New Hampshire Bar Foundation and has served on various bar committees.
+He is a Fellow in the NH Bar Foundation and has served on various bar committees.

 As support for his focus on estate planning, Gary is a member of the National Academy of Elder Law Attorneys and Wealth Counsel, LLC.
 He has been designated as an Accredited Estate Planner by the National Association of Estate Planning Councils.